Jmajane/Project_3_Disney_Characters/Disney-Characters-P3/frontend/README.md

 ## APP DESCRIPTION
 My app is to search through disney characters.
 First the characters will be in alphabetical order.
-When you click on a picture it will take you the character page showing you additional information.
+When you click on a picture it will take you the character page showing you additional information about the character.
+You will be able to see all information about the character provided by disney.

 ## WIREFRAMES
 ![Screen Shot 2022-05-19 at 11 11 10 AM](https://user-images.githubusercontent.com/100162086/169337356-42839370-cf10-430e-94e8-dac9a735e889.png)
 ![Screen Shot 2022-05-19 at 11 22 05 AM](https://user-images.githubusercontent.com/100162086/169337368-5768827c-55c4-42c1-b0a8-902f51468cbd.png)

+## TECHNOLOGIES USED
+- REACT
+- FLEXBOX
+- BOOTSTRAP

+## GETTING STARTER
+- Open the app/webpage and click on a character to see their information
+- Additional pages at the bottom to go though all characters provided

 ## MVP USER STORIES
-- As a user, I want to be able to see images of the characters.
+- As a user, I want to be able to see images of the all the disney characters.

-- As a user, I want to be able to see what movies the chacter has been in.
+- As a user, I want to be able to see what movies/video games the chacter has been in as well if they have any park attractions.

-- As a user, I would like to see all the characters the disnay has to offer.
+- As a user, I would like to be able to switch pages and go throught all of the character.

 ## API